Class BinaryTree<K, V, R, MK, MV, MR>

 • predicate: EntryCallback<K, undefined | V, boolean>

-The filter method is returning a new tree object that contains the entries that pass the given predicate function.
+The filter method is returning a new tree that contains entries that pass the provided predicate function.

 • Time Complexity: O(n) Space Complexity: O(1)